eburdon/Seng371-SoftwareEvolutionClassProject/README.md

 This Repo contains:
 -------------------
 * My Evolutionary question
-* Description of my methodologies using to answer my question
+* Description of my methodologies using to answer my question (overview and specific)
-* Results of my research
+* Results of my research (per method)
-* Discussion and analysis (answer & future work)
+* Discussion and analysis (answer & future work; per method)
 * Project management details

 ------------------------------------------